-The mission of the Site Evaluation Work Group is to serve as a voice and resource for State programs in the initial stages of hazardous substance detection, the appropriate tools and methods for detection and identification of potential risks, and the communication of these risks to the public.
+The mission of the Site Assessment Focus Group is to serve as a voice and resource for State programs in the initial stages of hazardous substance detection, the appropriate tools and methods for detection and identification of potential risks, and the communication of these risks to the public.

 Barbara Nabors (CO) Chair

 The mission of the Sediments Focus Group is to create opportunities for State-to-State information exchange and the development of new approaches for contaminated sediment assessment and remediation, as well as to influence national sediment cleanup guidance and policy.